Productivity

 What if the meeting has no agenda?

-How do I prepare for meetings with people I haven't met?
+How do I prepare for meetings with people I haven't met before?

 Check LinkedIn for their role and background.
 Search your email for any previous correspondence.
 Ask the person who arranged the meeting for context.
-Even 5 minutes of research prevents the awkward "so what do you do?" opening.
+Even 5 minutes of research prevents the awkward "so, what do you do?" opening and signals professionalism.

 Should I prepare differently for internal vs. external meetings?